 Carolyn Rachel Cartmell passed away at age 90 on June 1, 2019 at the KYR Tender Care ALF in Eustis, Florida.
 She was born on January 4, 1929 in Orlando, Florida, to Herbert and Bertha (Dawson) Thorndike.
 The family moved to Oshkosh, Wisconsin when she was a teenager.
 She graduated with honors from Oshkosh High School in June of 1946 where she was one of the class speakers.
 She went to Downer College in Milwaukee, Wisconsin and then became a dental assistant.

-To send flowers in memory of Carolyn Rachel Cartmell, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Carolyn Rachel Cartmell, please visit our Heartfelt Sympathies Store.

 Carolyn married Gerald Kratsch in 1948 and they had two sons, Doug and Kevin.

 In the 1960s, she was president of a civil rights group and led a successful fight for the city’s first open housing law in Oshkosh.

 In the 1970s, she started what was one of the first, if not THE first, dental consultant business owned by a woman.
 She traveled throughout the Midwest and the east coast and lectured on practice management at dental conferences.

 In 1972 she married John Cartmell and they traveled extensively in a camper.
 In Ohio in the 1980s, she and John led a winning court fight to extend local voting rights to mobile home parks.

 They later settled in Florida and served as volunteer reading tutors at elementary schools for several years.
 They also enjoyed playing golf and tennis.
 Carolyn was a talented pianist, an accomplished artist, and loved animals.
 She never met a cat or dog that didn’t love her too.